Sub-millimetric, patient-specific brain targeting for functional neurosurgery and real-world outcomes in Parkinson’s Disease and Essential Tremor.

 A hard copy of this instructions manual can be obtained within 5 working days with no extra charge by contacting Rebrain at the following email address: support@rebrain.eu.

-RebrAIn provides its partners with an access to its secure medical data exchange platform at transfer.rebrain.eu.
+Rebrain provides its partners with an access to its secure medical data exchange platform at transfer.rebrain.eu.
 Please contact our team with the above email address or via this website’s contact form to request an account.
 The current version of the instructions manual is also available for download on the data exchange platform, through the help menu of a connected account.

 The instructions manuals below are available in PDF format.
 Any standard PDF reader, such as Acrobat Reader or Okular, is necessary

-Sont disponibles dans la liste ci-dessous toutes les versions du manuel d’utilisation électronique en Français et dans d’autres langues.
+Sont disponibles dans la liste ci-contre toutes les versions du manuel d’utilisation électronique en Français et dans d’autres langues.
 Ce manuel d’utilisation explique comment récupérer et utiliser lors la planification de la chirurgie les IRM marquées avec des cibles cérébrales prédites par OptimDBS, un logiciel autonome conçu par RebrAIn.

 L’utilisation de ces images IRM (3D DICOM) marquées traitées avec OptimDBS est réservée au clinicien prévoyant d’effectuer une intervention neurochirurgicale pour le traitement de patient atteints de la maladie de Parkinson ou de Tremblements Essentiels en ciblant le noyau sous-thalamique, STN, ou le noyau ventral intermédiaire, VIM.